soggybag/front-end-React/03-react-intro/README.md

 ## Components, props, and state

 Components are at the core of React.
-Components represent resuable UI widgets.
+Components represent reusable UI widgets.
 Imagine everything you see in a web page or web application as a Component.
 Components can be nested, so a complex UI element might be made up of several components.